Total Risk Management Pty Limited, Privacy Policy

 Personal information about an individual, collected by TRM for a particular purpose (primary purpose), will not be used or disclosed for another purpose (secondary purpose) unless the individual has consented, or the following conditions are satisfied:

-Examples of third-party external organisations with whom TRM might share your personal information with:
+Examples of third-party external organisations with whom TRM might share your personal information with are:

-· TRM Delegates, (Insurers, administrators, actuaries, tax advisers and custodians)
+TRM Delegates, or service providers (Insurers, administrators, third party sponsors, actuaries, auditors, tax advisers and custodians)

 Direct Marketing